Updated July 10, 2024

 gift-card-wallet-and-gift-card-balance

 • A pocket in the wallet stores self-adhesive dots from a dollar store to attach to each card to record its balance.
-Additional pockets store activation details cut from the vendor’s receipt at the time of activation.
+Additional pockets store activation details on the vendor’s receipt at the time of activation.
 Write the name of the gift card (e.g., Canadian Tire) on the activation details and keep it until that card is first presented for redemption.
 If a $100 gift card purchased at a grocery store shows a balance of $0 when you first present it at Canadian Tire for redemption, your activation receipt will be invaluable when you return to the grocery store to have the flawed/fraudulent card replaced.

 • When meeting a minimum spend, resist any temptation to wipe out the card’s MSR by buying a fistful of gift cards.
 It’s a common practice of fraudsters to use stolen credit cards in this way.
 Space out your gift card purchases and mix them with other spending.
 Otherwise, a large purchase might trigger fraud alert systems and lead to a cancellation of the card.